-This Supplement uses the following terms defined elsewhere:
+The following terms are defined elsewhere:

-- 3.1.1 preamble: See [IEEE 802.3].
-7 octets that precede the SFD prior to an Ethernet packet/traffic unit.
-Originally used for collision detection for half-duplex Ethernet interfaces operating at speeds of 100 Mbit/s and lower. - 3.1.2 inter-packet gap (IPG): See [IEEE 802.3].
-A delay or time gap between CSMA/CD packets intended to provide interframe recovery time for other CSMA/CD sublayers and for the physical medium. - 3.1.3 start of frame delimiter (SFD): See [IEEE 802.3].
-The SFD field is the sequence 10101011.
+3.1.1 preamble [IEEE 802.3]: 7 octets that precede the SFD prior to an Ethernet packet/traffic unit.
+Originally used for collision detection for half-duplex Ethernet interfaces operating at speeds of 100 Mbit/s and lower.

+3.1.2 inter-packet gap (IPG) [IEEE 802.3]: A delay or time gap between CSMA/CD packets intended to provide interframe recovery time for other CSMA/CD sublayers and for the physical medium.

+3.1.3 start of frame delimiter (SFD) [IEEE 802.3]: The SFD field is the sequence 10101011.
 It immediately follows the preamble pattern and indicates the start of a frame.

-3.2 Terms defined in this Supplement

-None.